Edinburgh Trams

 Edinburgh Tram Routes

-The first phase of the new Edinburgh tram system was due to follow a route from Ocean Terminal at Leith Docks in the North of the City, pass along Leith Walk to Princes Street via St. Andrew Square, continue West to Haymarket, past Murrayfield, out to the busy Edinburgh Park interchange, continuing past the Gyle near the city outskirts, and on to Edinburgh Airport.
+The Edinburgh tram follows a route from Ocean Terminal at Leith Docks in the North of the City, passes along Leith Walk to Princes Street via St Andrew Square, continues West to Haymarket, past Murrayfield, out to the busy Edinburgh Park interchange, continuing past the Gyle near the city outskirts, and on to Edinburgh Airport.

 The trams

-Edinburgh’s trams are likely to be the biggest in the UK at 42.8m long and 2.65m wide with 7 articulated sections.
+Edinburgh’s trams are 42.8m long and 2.65m wide with 7 articulated sections.
 There is a capacity for approximately 250 passengers on each, which is the equivalent to 2.5 double deck buses.

 The trams are 100% low floor with level boarding, large door vestibule areas and wide aisles making the tram ideal for buggies and prams